Allied Health Management Degree Prepares Graduates for an Evolving Future

 Request more information about our allied health management degree today.

-*These examples are intended to serve only as a general guide of possible employment opportunities.
-There are many factors that determine the job an individual may obtain and Florida Technical College cannot guarantee its graduate any particular job.
+These examples are intended to serve only as a general guide of possible employment opportunities.
+There are many factors that determine the job an individual may obtain and Florida Technical College cannot guarantee its graduates any particular job.
 Some positions may require license or other certifications.
 We encourage you to research the requirements for the particular position you desire.